juniordiscart/ImpossibleOdds-Toolkit/README.md

 ## Runnables

-The `ImpossibleOdds.Runnables` namespace provides the tools to ditch the GameObject and MonoBheaviour methodology for classes and data that require the `Update()` functionality, but don't need everything else.
+The `ImpossibleOdds.Runnables` namespace provides the tools to ditch the GameObject and MonoBheaviour methodology for classes and data that require the `Update()` functionality, but don't need anything else.

 > Documentation is under construction and API is not finalized!